Srini1024/Srini1024/README.md

 # 💫 About Me:
-🔭 I’m currently working on strengthening my skills in Python, Tableau, and core data engineering concepts like ETL pipelines and data modeling.<br>👯 I’m looking to collaborate on projects involving data analytics, visualization, or building scalable data infrastructure.<br>🤝 I’m looking for help with best practices in cloud-based data engineering, data orchestration tools, and real-world case studies.<br>🌱 I’m currently learning SQL optimization, Python, and exploring Tableau .<br>⚡ Fun fact: I genuinely enjoy cleaning and structuring messy datasets—it’s like solving a puzzle that tells a story in the end!
+🔭 Currently honing my skills in Python, Tableau, and key data engineering concepts like ETL and data modeling..<br>👯 I’m looking to collaborate on projects involving data analytics, visualization, or building scalable data infrastructure.<br>🤝 I’m looking for help with best practices in cloud-based data engineering, data orchestration tools, and real-world case studies.<br>🌱 I’m currently learning SQL optimization, Python, and exploring Tableau .<br>⚡ Fun fact: I genuinely enjoy cleaning and structuring messy datasets—it’s like solving a puzzle that tells a story in the end!

 ## 🌐 Socials: